cerebral/cerebral/docs/developer_guide/paths.md

 In the previous chapter we introduced async actions.
 But what about the following scenario: "User gets data async from a server, server responds with either a success or error".
 To handle not only the so called *Happy Path* we should also allow our signals to branch out into a different flows depending on the result of the previous action.

 ### Http Provider
-So let us build that scenario introducing *cerebral-http-provider*. *cerebral-http-provider* is a simple http-provider which enables you to request data from servers.
+So let us build that scenario introducing *@cerebral/http*. *@cerebral/http* is a simple http-provider which enables you to request data from servers.
 You could have used any other HTTP library if you wanted to.
 We have already added it as a configuration of the controller.
 The concept of **Providers** will be covered in more detail in one of the next chapters.

 To handle any kind of diverging execution in a signal we can use the concept of **paths**.
 A simple signal using paths and a sample async action named *getData* could look like this: